 What is Effectuation?

 Effectuation is a form of entrepreneurial reasoning introduced by Dr. Saras Sarasvathy in 2001.
-To me, it is also a set of useful tools for entrepreneurs.
+To me, it is also a set of very useful tools for entrepreneurs.
 Effectuation is based on the idea that entrepreneurial action begins with the available means the entrepreneur has, and that those means are the key input for gradually setting objectives, especially under conditions of uncertainty.
 It is the inverse of the causal reasoning, the standard approach in entrepreneurship, where the entrepreneur begins with a goal and then searches for means to reach this goal.

 If you are an entrepreneur, Why is Effectuation important for you?